Towards an East Asian Solidarity From Below

 In the future, if East Asia has less room to acquire cheap raw materials and labor, production costs rise, and competition in the world becomes intense, the high growth rate of East Asia eventually becomes another pressure on the capitalist world system.
 Thus, the reorganization of global capitalism centered around East Asia leads to a more serious phase, delaying the crisis, rather than opening up new hegemony.
 The working class faces serious hardship, and capital cannot find a way to solve it.

 The fact that China’s major industries rely on foreign capital and technology is a sign of vulnerability that threatens sustainability rather than the potential of the Chinese economy.
-To overcome this, the Communist Party of China is constantly striving for a “harmonious society” inside and a “one-on-one” outside, but it is difficult to predict success or failure.
+To overcome this, the Communist Party of China is constantly striving for a “harmonious society” inside and a “belt and road initiative” outside, but it is difficult to predict success or failure.
 China has not overcome urban and rural imbalances, and intense exploitation of labor continues.

 The recent surge in layoffs and destabilization of labor are also among the aspects of the crisis.
-In China and Vietnam, disputes among unorganized workers are frequent, but they are not developing in an organized way.
-Without the practice of organizing this contradiction, only class antagonism could intensify around the nation-state.
+In China and Vietnam, disputes of unorganized workers are frequent, but they are not being developed in an organized fashion.
+Without the practices of organizing this contradiction, class antagonism can only intensify between nation-state borders.

 Discourses on East Asia